-This course will provide the student with an opportunity to apply the nusring process to the care of communities.
-The course explores concepts in population-focused interdisciplinary care, levels of prevention and levels of practice (individual/family, systems, and communites).
+This course will provide the student with an opportunity to apply the nursing process to the care of communities.
+The course explores concepts in population-focused interdisciplinary care, levels of prevention and levels of practice (individual/family, systems, and communities).
 Health status indicators for Montana counties and the Healthy People 2020 national health care agenda are researched.
-Basic concepts of environmental health, emergeny preparedness, economics, and epidemiology are discussed.
-Students explore community coalitions and work groups that interface with valnerable at risk populations in the community.
-Formerly NRSG 303.
+Basic concepts of environmental health, emergency preparedness, economics, and epidemiology are discussed.
+Students explore community coalitions and work groups that interface with vulnerable at risk populations in the community.

 NRSG 302.
 Nursing in the Comm Clinical.
 1 Credit.

-This clinical experience includes community health preceptor based training, a home vist program, and health promotion at several community sites.
-Formerly NRSG 304.
+This clinical experience includes community health preceptor based training, a home visit program, and health promotion at several community sites.